amazingrando/kss-exploration/README.md

 * The `custom-builder` folder only has handlebars stuff.
 I want to use twig.
 * #$%&
 * Ransack the `kss-node` repo and steal `builder/twig` and rename that to `custom-builder`, though honestly you can name it whatever you like.
 I like to take my chances with the fact that I'll probably overwrite it by accident.
+* `builder.js` does the magic.
+Leave it be.
+* `index.twig` JACKPOT.
+This is the template that'll get used to create the style guide pages.
+* Use your ✨HTML MAGIC ✨ to make it yours.

+... to be continued ...